 - Scaling, re-scaling modification in drawings and models is easier and automatic and accurate.

 - Storage and retrieval of models is easier.

 - Design data can be shared in computerised manufacturing management systems.

-- Accurate 3D models can be tested before making costly materials.
+- Precise 3D models can be examined before making expensive materials.

 - It increases the speed of production and requires less labour.

 - Multiple copies can be stored, printed and shared electronically, which eliminates the need for storing large paper drawings.

 Advantages of CAM

 - Manufacturing requires minimum supervision and can be accomplished during unsocial work hours.

 - Manufacture is less labour intensive and saves labour cost.